DrBibop/RoR2VRMod/README.md

 - Fixed a bug that broke the UI pointer when no profile was loaded.
 - Fixed a bug that prevented players from controlling their vertical flying direction with Milky Chrysalis when using controller direction for movement.
 - Fixed a bug that broke the command/scrapper UI when closing it.

+### 2.8.0
+- Added custom skins support through the VRAPI.
+- Added alternate models on Bandit's and Void Fiend's mastery skin.
+- Aim rays for equipments now only appear when the equipment is off cooldown.
+- Fixed a bug that prevented the game report screen from appearing after the credits.
+- Fixed a bug that prevented the spectator camera from rotating vertically when the "Locked camera pitch" setting was on.
+- Fixed a bug that prevented the equipment aim ray or heresy item aim ray from appearing when first loading into a stage.
+- Fixed a bug that prevented the difficulty icon, stage count, enemy level and simulacrum waves from appearing on the right watch HUD.